How to Install Fedora 27 Alongside With Windows 10 or 8 in Dual-Boot

 Also, if Windows installation was performed in UEFI mode (not in Legacy Mode or CSM – Compatibility Support Module), Fedora installation should also be performed in UEFI mode.

-The installation procedure of Fedora Linux alongside a Microsoft Windows 10 OS requires no special configurations to be made in BIOS based motherboards, except maybe changing the BIOS boot order.
+The installation procedure of Fedora Linux alongside a Microsoft Windows 10 OS requires no special configurations to be made in BIOS-based motherboards, except maybe changing the BIOS boot order.

 Requirements

-Install Fedora 27 with Windows Dual-Boot
+Install Fedora 32 with Windows Dual-Boot

-To create a bootable Fedora USB drive compatible with installation performed in UEFI mode, use Rufus utility.
 Place Fedora bootable media into your machine appropriate drive, restart the machine and instruct the BIOS or UEFI firmware to boot from DVD/USB bootable media.

-2. On the first installation screen, select Install Fedora Workstation Live 27 and press [enter] key to continue.
+2. On the first installation screen, select Install Fedora Workstation Live 32 and press [enter] key to continue.

-3. After the installer loads Fedora Live system, click on Install to Hard Drive option in order to start the installation process.
+3. After the installer loads the Fedora Live system, click on Install to Hard Drive option in order to start the installation process.

-4. On the next screen, select the language that will be used during the installation process and hit on Continue button.
+4. On the next screen, select the language that will be used during the installation process and hit on the Continue button.

-11. The free space resulted after shrinking the Windows partition will be used for installing Fedora Workstation.
+7. In this step, select the free space that resulted after shrinking the Windows partition will be used for installing Fedora Workstation.
 Select the free space and hit on the +

-button to create a new partition.
+button to create a new partition

-12. On partition settings window, enter the size of the partition, select a file system type, such as the robust ext4 file system to format the partition, add a label for this partition and use /(root)
+8. On partition settings window, enter the size of the partition, select a file system type, such as the robust ext4 file system to format the partition, add a label for this partition and use /(root)

 as the mount point of this partition.